 The Underlying Profit Metric – Calculation and Example

-So, what exactly is “underlying profit,” and how does it differ from the traditional earnings or net income figure?
+So, what exactly is “underlying profit,” and how does it differ from the traditional earnings or the net income figure?
 Why do some companies think that it’s a more accurate representation of their actual profitability?
 The answer, of course, lies in what comprises the calculation of underlying profit.

-The calculation of underlying profit – as opposed to what is referred to as “statutory profit,” the profit figure that is required to be published in a company’s annual income statement – typically excludes certain figures that are included in the calculation of the statutory profit number.
+The calculation of underlying profit – as opposed to what is referred to as “statutory profit,” the profit figure that is required to be reported in a company’s annual income statement – typically excludes certain figures that are included in the calculation of the statutory profit number.
 For example, a calculation of underlying profit often excludes what are known as “one-off” gains or losses for a company.

 The example above illustrates the fact that underlying profit calculations look to exclude unusual income or expenses the company experiences as a result of events that are not likely to recur year-to-year in the company’s regular course of doing business.

 As another example, an underlying profit figure may also exclude anything that the company considers an extraordinary, non-recurring expense, such as a substantial payout of severance pay that might occur when a company decides to significantly reduce its workforce.

 Financial analysts often exclude anything considered a one-time charge when they create a financial model with the purpose of projecting the future earnings of a business.

 Sometimes, an entire industry may gradually shift what it considers to be the calculation that most accurately reflects its true earnings.
 For example, the pharmaceutical industry as a whole has, over time, come to the decision that research and development impairments should not be included in regular earnings calculation, and, therefore, pharmaceutical companies regularly exclude that cost when calculating underlying profit.